+In step 10a, if the message from the SMF includes an indicator to activate “MPTCP Capability”, the UPF allocates the UE "link-specific multipath" addresses/prefixes.
+In step 10b, the UPF sends the "link-specific multipath" addresses/prefixes and MPTCP proxy information to the SMF.

 - In step 11, for the MA PDU session, the SMF includes an "MA PDU session Accepted" indication in the Namf_Communication_N1N2MessageTransfer message to the AMF and indicates to AMF that the N2 SM Information included in this message should be sent over 3GPP access.
 The AMF marks this PDU session as MA PDU session based on the received "MA PDU session Accepted" indication.

 - In step 13, the UE receives a PDU Session Establishment Accept message, which indicates to UE that the requested MA PDU session was successfully established.
 This message includes the ATSSS rules for the MA PDU session, which were derived by SMF.
-If the ATSSS Capability for the MA PDU Session indicates "ATSSS-LL Capability", the SMF may include the addressing information of PMF in the UPF into the Measurement Assistance Information.
+If the ATSSS-LL functionality is activated, the SMF may include the addressing information of PMF in the UPF into the Measurement Assistance Information.
+If the MPTCP functionality is activated, the SMF shall include the "link-specific multipath" addresses/prefixes of the UE and the MPTCP proxy information.